Auckland mayor Phil Goff announces climate change tax among proposed 5.9 per cent rates increase - NZ Herald

-Auckland Mayor Phil Goff is proposing a 5.9 per cent rates increase next year, including 2.4 per cent to fund a new tax to reduce carbon emissions.
+Auckland mayor Phil Goff is proposing a 5.9 per cent rates increase next year, including 2.4 per cent for a new fund to reduce carbon emissions.

 Goff said the climate action target rate (CATR) will fund an ambitious $1 billion climate action package by delivering more buses, ferries, cycling and walking and urban tree planting.